hjerner-i-team/CREPE/README.md

+# CRÊPE
-# CREPE - Core Reservoir Experiment Python Example
+## Core Reservoir Experiment Python Example
-## Interaction experiment with real grown neurons as part of the NTNU Cyborg project
+Interaction experiment with real grown neurons as part of the NTNU Cyborg project

 _This is the work of group 2 - Hjerner i Team - in the EiT village NTNU Cyborg (Course TTK4850)_